-Complainant's Name: Address: State: Telephone (Home): Zip Code: (Work):
+Complainant's Name:

-Person(s) discriminated again est (if other than complainant)

 Address: City:

 State: Zip Code:

 Telephone (Home): (Work):

+Person(s) discriminated against (if other than complainant)

+Name:

+Address: City:

+State: Zip Code:

+Telephone (Home): (Work):

-What is the discrimination bas sed on?
+What is the discrimination on based on?

 ☐ Race/Color ☐ National Origin

-Date of the alleged discrimination: Location: Agency or person that who was respons sible for alleged discrim nination: Describe the alleged Discrimination.
-Ex responsible (for additional space, attach · List names and contact information of p ersons who may have knowledge of the ne alleged discrimination.
-How can this complaint be resolved?
-Ho ow can the problem be corrected?
-Please sign and date.
-The complaint will r not be accepted if it is ha as not been sign ed.
-You may attach any written materials or other supporting i Signature Date
+Date of the alleged discriminati on: Location: Agency or person that who was s responsible for alleged discrimination : Describe the alleged Discrimin believe wasresponsible (for ad- this form.
+List names and contact information. ation of pers ons who may have knowle edge of the How can this complaint be resc olyed?
+How o ean the problem he correct ed? now can this complaint be resc nveu: How c an the problem be correct eu: Please sign and date.
+The comp You may attachany written mate relevant to your compliant.
+1 Signature Date